 A tree belongs to the person who owns the land on which it grows.
-However, the owner or occupier of land over which the branches of a tree overhang is generally entitled to chop back the branches to the boundary line.
-They do not need to obtain the owner of the tree’s permission before removing overhanging branches, although if you do intend to remove overhanging branches it is generally a good idea to inform the owner of the tree that you intend to remove them before doing so.
-The owner of the tree is less likely to complain about your actions if you discuss the matter with them before hand.
+However, if you’re the owner/occupier of land over which the branches of a tree overhang, you are generally entitled to chop back the branches to the boundary line.
+You don’t need to get the owner of the tree’s permission before removing overhanging branches, although if you do intend to do this, it’s a good idea to inform the owner before doing so – they’re less likely to complain about your actions if you discuss the matter with them beforehand.

-If you do intend to remove overhanging branches you should, however, bear in mind the following matters:
+If you do intend to remove overhanging branches, however, there are certain matters you should bear in mind.

 The possibility that you may commit a trespass

-If you remove branches beyond the boundary line without your neighbour’s permission then you will commit a trespass and a claim for trespass could be pursued against you through the Courts.
+If you remove branches beyond the boundary line without your neighbour’s permission, you will commit a trespass and a claim for trespass could be pursued against you through the courts.

-If you are in any doubt as to where exactly the boundary lies you should, therefore, obtain legal advice.
+If you’re in any doubt as to where exactly the boundary lies you should, therefore, obtain legal advice.

 The possibility that you may damage the tree

-If by removing overhanging branches you damage the tree the owner of the tree could bring a claim against you for trespass.
+If by removing overhanging branches you damage the tree, the tree’s owner could bring a claim against you for trespass or damages.

-If you intend to remove a substantial part of a tree it is a good idea to employ a tree surgeon or arborist to carry out the work for you.
-Normally they will be insured against any such damage although you should check that they are before employing them.
+If you intend to remove a substantial part of a tree, employ a tree surgeon or arborist to carry out the work for you.
+Normally they will be insured against any such damage, although you should check this before employing them.

-The possibility that you will cause damage to property or injure a person as a result of removing the overhanging branches
+The possibility that you will damage property or injure someone by removing the overhanging branches

-If your action were to result in the tree damaging property or injuring a person then the owner of such property or a person so injured may claim “damages” (compensation) from you.
+If your actions result in the tree damaging property or injuring someone, the property owner or the injured person may claim damages from you.

-If you believe that the tree in question is causing damage to your property it may be a good idea to contact your insurers before carrying out any work to it.
+If you believe the tree in question is causing damage to your property, contact your insurers before carrying out any work to it.

 The possibility that the tree may be the subject of a tree preservation order